chun-eric/sentinel-siem/README.md

-<h1>Microsoft Sentinel SIEM lab in Azure.
+<h1>Microsoft Sentinel SIEM Lab in Azure.
 From Deployment, Configuration to Compromise, Threat Detection and Remediation.</h1>

 <h2>Description</h2>